dkomljenovic2502/blood_centrifuge/README.md

 # blood_centrifuge
-This is a open source 3d printed centrifuge based upon arduino board
+This is an open-source 3d printed centrifuge based upon Arduino board

 # THIS IS WIP
+The idea for progress:
-first i try to get the hw all up and running
+first, I try to get the HW all up and running
 second try to write it in nice code
 third try to publish some schematics
 forth create 3d printer models